top of page

 Delaware Gardens

 Delaware Gardens was built in Elsmere, a hamlet within the Town of Bethlehem that lies just south of the Albany city line.
-This "restricted and exclusive" 175-acre suburban subdivision was developed by Charles J. Herrick, who was the District Attorney of Albany County at the time.
+This "restricted, exclusive park colony of one hundred and seventy-five (175) acres ④" was developed by Charles J. Herrick, who was the District Attorney of Albany County at the time.

 Image 11-13-25 at 11_edited.png